A honest review of Strøm Spa Montreal.

 Your entry fee includes a robe, unlimited towels and a locker.
 Change rooms are basic but clean and have shampoo, conditioner and body wash, hair dryers and straighteners.
 Some swimsuits, sandals and water bottles are sold on site, along with various beauty products including sunscreen.
 Note they do not accept cash.

-How Much: Thermal Experience $84 on Fridays, Saturdays and Sundays, on holidays, school breaks, or during high season (May to September).
-Outside of high season, Monday to Thursday is just $59.
+How Much: Thermal Experience starts at $69 and rises to $94 on Fridays, Saturdays and Sundays, on holidays, school breaks, or during high season (July to September).
 They also offer a variety of discounts and packages for night visits, with food and drink, or with services.
 Check the list prices and promotions here.